isma-b/Mapping-the-socioeconomic-gradient-of-diabetes-in-Canada/README.md

-# Mapping the Socioeconomic Gradient of Diabetes in Canada
+Diabetes Gradient in Canada
+This project analyzes the prevalence of diabetes across Canadian provinces using official data from Statistics Canada (Table 13-10-0096-01).
+The goal is to map and understand the socioeconomic gradient of diabetes, showing how health outcomes vary regionally.

-## Project Overview
+Overview
-This project investigates how diabetes prevalence varies across different socioeconomic groups in Canada.
-By analyzing publicly available health and demographic data, the goal is to identify disparities and provide insights relevant for public health policy.
+The notebook performs:
+1. Loading and cleaning of Statistics Canada data
+2. Filtering for diabetes prevalence indicators
+3. Statistical summary of provincial rates
+4. Geographic mapping of diabetes prevalence using a choropleth map
+5. Discussion of regional health disparities

-## Key Highlights
+Key Findings
-- Examines the relationship between diabetes prevalence and socioeconomic indicators such as income, education, and geographic location.
-- Visualizes provincial patterns and regional disparities.
-- Provides a foundation for further analysis or policy-oriented research.
+Diabetes prevalence varies noticeably across provinces.
+Higher prevalence tends to align with regions facing socioeconomic challenges.
+Highlights the importance of addressing structural health inequalities in Canada.

-## Data
+Data Source
-- The datasets used are publicly available and focus on diabetes prevalence and socioeconomic factors in Canada.
+Dataset: Health indicator statistics, annual estimates — Table 13-10-0096-01 Provider: Statistics Canada Frequency: Annual

+Requirements
+Python 3.10 or higher
+pandas, geopandas, matplotlib, seaborn
+Run the notebook directly in Google Colab for best compatibility.

+Visualization
+The notebook generates a choropleth map showing diabetes prevalence by province.

+License
+This project uses open data provided by Statistics Canada under the Open Government License – Canada.